MonashProteomics/MaSpeQC/README.md

 - ThermoFisher.CommonCore.MassPrecisionEstimator.dll
 - ThermoFisher.CommonCore.RawFileReader.dll

 Finally, you need to unblock the files for use on Windows machines.
-Right mouse click on each file in Windows Explorer, select _Properties_ and check 'Unblock' (see image below).
+Right mouse click on each file in Windows Explorer, select _Properties_ and check `Unblock` (see image below).

 ![thermounblock](img/thermoUnblock.PNG)